SenegalSenegal

 Agriculture scenario

-The Agriculture scenario represents reasonable but ambitious increases in yields per hectare (reflecting better management and seed and fertiliser technology), increased land under irrigation and reduced loss and waste.
-Where appropriate, it includes an increase in calorie consumption, reflecting the prioritisation of food self-sufficiency above food exports as a desirable policy objective.
+The Agriculture scenario represents reasonable but ambitious increases in yields per hectare (reflecting better management and seed and fertiliser technology), increased land equipped and under irrigation and reductions in food loss and waste.
+We use increased calorie consumption as a proxy for food self-sufficiency above food exports as a desirable policy objective.

-The agriculture sector is one of the main pillars of the Senegalese economy.
-More than half of the total labour force in Senegal is employed in the agriculture sector, and about 80% of people in rural areas work in this sector.
+The agricultural sector is one of the main pillars of the Senegalese economy.
+More than half of the total labour force in Senegal is employed in the agricultural sector, and about 80% of people in rural areas work in this sector.
+According to Senegal’s economic growth strategy, agriculture is one of the main factors to reducing poverty and boosting food security in the nation.[2]
+Rice, peanuts, cotton, fruits, vegetables, sugar cane and gum arabic are some of the agricultural goods grown in Senegal.
+The country exports cotton, which is a significant agricultural product.

 Education scenario